robertwayne/dpymenus-website/content/articles/basics_tutorial.md

 ```
 </details>

-From here on out, this will be our base bot code used in the tutorials on how to actually use **dpymenus** to its fullest.
+From here on out, this will be our base bot code used in the tutorials.
+We won't need to touch this moving forward.